NCAR/xdev/campaigns/workflows.md

 Additionally, though, the Publication phase includes sharing and distribution of Jupyter notebooks and the results from Jupyter notebooks.

-### Platform

-While not a phase in the typical data analysis workflow, the Platform is critical for performing the workflow phases.
-The Platform includes interactive usage via Jupyter notebooks, as well as batch-model usage for canned diagnostics and analyses.
-In general, the Platform is the same as the Pangeo platform, meaning that it is a Python platform consisting of Xarray, Dask and related technology.
-Jupyter is critical for interactive development, but with tools like Papermill, Jupyter could also be critical in batch-mode operations.
-All use cases should, ideally, leverage the same technology, so the use of Jupyter notebooks in batch-mode analysis should be *seriously* considered.

 ## Objectives